Stewart–Haas Racing: Car No. 10 history

 The No. 10 team's performance with Almirola in 2018 was a huge improvement over its previous tenure with Patrick, having scored as many top 10 finishes in sixteen races as Patrick's six years.
 The team also made its first appearance in the Playoffs.
 Almirola won the 2018 1000Bulbs.com 500 on October 14, giving the No. 10 team its first-ever win.
 Despite finishing fourth at Phoenix, he was eliminated in the Round of 8.
 Almirola finished the season fifth in points, the highest in his career.

 In the 2019 season, Almirola rebounded from a 32nd-place finish at the 2019 Daytona 500 with six consecutive top-10 finishes before his streak ended with a 37th-place finish at Bristol.
 He once again made the playoffs but failed to advance past the Round of 16 after recording no top tens.
 Five weeks later, Almirola contended with teammate and pole-sitter Kevin Harvick for the win at Texas before ending up in second, his best finish of the season.
 He fell to 14th in the final points standings.

-On December 4, 2019, Stewart-Haas Racing announced that Mike Bugarewicz would replace Johnny Klausmeier as the crew chief of the No. 10 team in 2020.
+On December 4, 2019, Stewart–Haas Racing announced that Mike Bugarewicz would replace Johnny Klausmeier as the crew chief of the No. 10 team in 2020.

 On January 10, 2022, Almirola announced his retirement from full-time racing after the 2022 season.
 He started the season with a fifth-place finish at the 2022 Daytona 500.
 Despite having no wins, Almirola's finishes were a huge improvement over the previous season, with two top-fives and seven top-10 finishes.
 On August 19, Almirola announced he would not retire at the end of the season and would continue to drive the No. 10 in 2023.

+On October 28, 2023, Almirola announced he would not return to SHR in 2024.